c-meier/Teaching-HEIGVD-RES-2017-Labo-HTTPInfra/report.md

 # Step 5: Dynamic reverse proxy configuration

-This part has been implemented in 2 different way `httpd-dynamic-reverse-proxy` and `httpd-dynamic-reverse-proxy-b`.
+This part has been implemented in 2 different way.

 The Dockerfile for the first one can be found in the `docker/httpd-dynamic-reverse-proxy` folder.